easybill/vault/readme.md

 This theoretically allows to encrypt files of any size.
 Currently the size is limited, this can be relaxed later if necessary.

-# PGP + Smart Cards
+# PGP / GPG + Smart Cards
-Wenn Vault auf einen private key stößt, welcher auf .pgp endet, versucht vault mit dem kommandozeilen tool gpg den private key on the fly zu dekodieren.

-## Einrichtung eines Yubikeys (todo)

-Achtung, wenn schon ein private key auf dem yubikey erzeugt wurde, dann wird dieser überschrieben.

-1. Stecke den Yubikey oder die Smartcard an den Rechner.
-2. verfifiziere mit dem aufruf `gpg --card-status`, dass die Karte gefunden wurde.
-3. rufte `gpg --card-edit` auf.
-[...]
-// todo
+vault supports pgp encrypted private keys.
+If vault comes across such a private key which has .pgp as file extension, vault tries to decrypt it using gpg --decrypt ./.vault/private_keys/[username].pem.pgp.
+Authentication with a yubikey could then take place here, for example. the secrets themselves are not encrypted via gpg, but the private key for decrypting the secrets can be protected in this way. ideally with a smartcard / yubikey / ... .

+example:
+without pgp: ./.vault/private_keys/[username].pem
+with pgp: ./.vault/private_keys/[username].pem.pgp